 The United States has recently experienced historically high levels of inflation.
-According to the U.S. Department of Labor, the annual inflation rate for the United States was approximately 7.0% and 8.3% for the 12 months ended December 31, 2021 and April 30, 2022, respectively.
 If the inflation rate continues to increase, such as increases in the costs of labor and supplies, it will affect our expenses, such as employee compensation which accounts for a significant portion of our operating expenses.
 Additionally, the United States is experiencing an acute workforce shortage, which in turn, has created a hyper-competitive wage environment that may increase our operating costs.
 To the extent inflation leads to rising interest rates, resulting in higher borrowing costs to us, and has other adverse effects on the market, it may adversely affect our consolidated financial condition and results of operations.